nerds-odd-e/mahjong/README.md

-mahjong_cpp
+mahjong
 ===========

 The C plus plus version of the mahjong game.
 Mahjong is a Chinese game.
-This is also the base code of the exercise of my unit testing training.

 #How to build

+First, get the unit testing frame work https://github.com/cpputest/cpputest installed.

+Then, make sure you have make and cmake.
+Run

 <pre>
-make dependency
+    mkdir build
+    cd build
+    cmake ..
     make
 </pre>

 #How to run
 <pre>
-make product
+src/game
 </pre>
-and then it will start a http service on port 8888.
-Visit http://localhost:8888 to play the game.
+and then it will start a http service on port 8889.
+Visit http://localhost:8889 to play the game.